loopindex/loopindex-types/README.md

 ### Trouble shooting updates

 `yarn` may fail to update the package, if the cached copy has been edited (usually by mistake).
-In this case, removing the module from the cache.
+In this case, removing the module from the cache will solve the problem.
 You can either clean completely:

     yarn cache clean